 From Anchor Gold’s sponsorship page:

 Anchor Home opened it’s doors in 2016 and is home to our most medically fragile children.
 Consisting of mostly infants and toddlers, Anchor Home acts as a critical care facility for those children who have the most pressing medical needs.
-This home is equipped with live-in, around-the-clock nursing staff who are able to treat the ongoing needs of our little ones, as well as an elevator to help meet the transportation needs of our less-mobile children.
+This home is equipped with live-in, around the clock nursing staff who are able to treat the ongoing needs of our little ones, as well as an elevator to help meet the transportation needs of our less mobile children.
 Anchor Home is made up of two individual foster families living in apartment style flats: Anchor Gold and Anchor Navy.

 Anchor Home Gold

 *Emerald is a sweet little nugget who was born with a cleft palate, which has been repaired with surgery and is starting to eat solid foods!
 It is possible that *Emerald has Pierre-Robin sequence, but this is unconfirmed.
 Today, *Emerald is doing so well in her home.
 She has crazy hair that likes to stick up in all directions.
-Needs just $60/month!
+Needs just $65/month more!
 Sponsor here.